Anxiety Therapy in NYC

 For many clients, especially those navigating bicultural identity, immigration, or intergenerational pressure, it means not having to explain the context from scratch.
 Things like family obligation, the pressure to succeed quietly, or the feeling of never fully belonging in either world, these don't need a lengthy backstory in our work together.
 That shared cultural fluency can make anxiety therapy feel safer and more effective, because we can get to what actually matters faster.

-Mindful Roots Collective offers anxiety therapy for overthinking adults across New York City, including Manhattan, Brooklyn, and Long Island City (Queens).
+Mindful Roots Collective offers anxiety therapy across New York City, including Manhattan, Brooklyn, and Long Island City (Queens).
 Sessions are available via secure telehealth platform for residents of New York and New Jersey, including clients in Jersey City, Hoboken, and across Northern New Jersey.

 Many of the people I work with are navigating intense internal pressure, high expectations, or the feeling that they should be handling everything better than they are.
 As an Asian American therapist in NYC, I also support clients who are unpacking the pressures of immigration, bicultural identity, and belonging across multiple communities.